 - Clear tube guards for fluorescent bulbs (here are the ones I used).
 These are in found in the lighting aisles of most large home improvement stores.
 You need the T8 size.
 These make the blade portion of the lightsabers.
 I paid $3.57 each for these.

-- An alternate option for the blade portion would be to use colored tube guards, such as these on amazon.
+- An alternate option for the blade portion would be to use colored tube guards.
 They cost a little more, but might look pretty good.
 Just be sure to get the T8 size.

 - A cardboard tube that fits both the flashlight and the plastic tube guard.
 More on this in the next step.